chutter/FilterZone/README.md

 align.files = "WorkingDirectory/alignments"
 ```

-2) Next, you will want to select your filters to use, tailored to the features of your dataset.
+2) Next, you will want to select your filters to use, adjusted to the features of your dataset.
 Here is an example:

 ```r
 filter.length = c(100, 200, 300, 400, 500, 600, 700, 800, 900, 1000,